percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `--environment=DEV-ENV --custom-labels=DEV-ENV` |

-Additional parameters which will be passed to the [pmm-admin add mongodb  :octicons-link-external-16:](https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/client/mongodb.html#adding-mongodb-service-monitoring) command for `mongos` Pods
+Additional parameters which will be passed to the [pmm-admin add mongodb  :octicons-link-external-16:](https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/client/mongodb.html#adding-mongodb-service-monitoring) command for `mongos` Pods.

 ## <a name="operator-sharding-section"></a>Sharding Section